Nevada flower listed as endangered at lithium mine site

 "We find that a threatened species status is not appropriate because the threats are severe and imminent, and Tiehm's buckwheat is in danger of extinction now, as opposed to likely to become endangered in the future," the agency said.

-The proposed is only the biggest threat facing the flower.
-It also is threatened by road-building, livestock grazing, rodents that eat it, invasive plants and climate change, the service said.
+The proposed mining and mineral exploration poses the biggest threat to the flower.
+It's also threatened by road-building, livestock grazing, rodents that eat it, invasive plants and climate change, the service said.
 It said an apparent, unprecedented rodent attack wiped out about 60% of its estimated population in 2020.

 Ioneer, the Australian mining company that's been planning for years to dig for lithium where the flower grows on federal land halfway between Reno and Las Vegas, says it has developed a protection plan that would allow the plant and the project to coexist.